The-Virtual-Panda/Care-Connect/functions/README.md

 ## For Targeting Live

-Check the `.env.prod` file which has service account credentials.
+Check the `.env.local` file which has service account credentials.

 ## Running Files directly in the test directory

 Using npx.
-Make sure that it does .env.prod at the top if you want that.
+Make sure that it does .env.local at the top if you want that.
 Run like this `npx ts-node .\test\[file].ts`

 ### Admin Scripts